fortio/delta/README.md

 ## Usage

-delta -new "echo NEW: " -gone "echo REMOVED: " oldFile newFile
+delta -b "echo NEW:" -a "echo REMOVED:" oldFile newFile

-if `old` is
+if `oldFile` is
 ```
 old1
 old2